Phab's Inclusive Living Experience Projects

 Our projects challenge the limitations society and indeed family put on disabled children and young people, giving them the confidence to broaden their horizons.
 There is a risk that the children and young people will lead very sheltered and restricted lives and they want to do something challenging, exciting and fun.
 And parents/carers need a break now and then as the stress of full-time caring can be overwhelming and lead to family breakdown.

-We will provide nine residential projects, for around 135 children and young people aged 8 to 25 who have a learning and/or physical disability or be disadvantaged in some way, supported by 89 volunteers/carers at three fully accessible outdoor activity centres.
-There will be a range of programmed activities in which every child or young person can participate to enable each one to achieve their full potential, explore their horizons and enjoy living, working and playing together.
+We will provide five residential projects, for around 116 children and young people age 8 to 25 who have a learning, physical or sensory disability or are disadvantaged in some way, supported by 98 volunteers/carers at two fully accessible outdoor activity centres.
+There will be a range of exciting and challenging activities in which every child or young person can take part, enabling them to achieve their full potential, explore their horizons and enjoy living, working and playing together.

-To enable children and young people to gain in confidence, independence and self reliance
+To enable children and young people to gain in confidence, self esteem and self reliance

-Activities» To be away from home and taking full part in activities such as canoeing, archery, abseiling, crafts, karaoke, disco, caving, trips out, with others.
+Activities» To be away from home and taking on challenging activities such as canoeing, archery, abseiling, crafts, disco, caving, days out with other children.

-Success will be all 135 beneficiaries taking part in activities and their activities and reactions recorded through daily diaries and measured against their original abilities/aims
+Success will be all 116 children taking part in activities and their activities and achievements recorded through daily diaries and measured against their original abilities/aims

-Disabled and disadvantaged children and young people to gain new practical and personal skills
+Disabled children and young people to gain new practical and personal skills, building independence

 Success will be demonstrated as for aim 1, with specific achievements recorded, whether dressing more independently, dancing for the first time or hitting a target with an arrow